 The segment flows 85 miles from US 83 in Uvalde County to the confluence of the Frio River in Frio County.
-It is divided into three AUs; from the confluence with the Frio River to the confluence with Yoledigo Creek (AU\01), from the confluence with Yoledigo Creek to the confluence with Camp Lake Slough (AU\02), and from the confluence with Camp Lake Slough to the upstream end.
+It is divided into three AUs; from the confluence with the Frio River to the confluence with Yoledigo Creek (AU_01), from the confluence with Yoledigo Creek to the confluence with Camp Lake Slough (AU_02), and from the confluence with Camp Lake Slough to the upstream end.

-The Cities of Uvalde and Batesville WWTPs discharge to the Leona River.
+The Cities of Uvalde and Batesville discharge to the Leona River

 The segment was first listed as being impaired for bacteria for contact recreation as a result of the 2006 Assessment.
+An RUAA is currently being conducted by Texas Institute for Applied Environmental Research (TIAER) at Tarleton State University.